1 ROBOTS & TRANSPORT

 HOW ARTIFICIAL INTELIGENCE IS ALREADY BEING USED TODAY

-Exciting areas of application for AI from practice
+Exciting areas of application for artificial intelligence from practice

 # 1 ROBOTS & TRANSPORT

 Robots as physical machines have been successfully in use for decades.
 For example, they support the automotive industry in vehicle manufacturing with repetitive activities such as welding of vehicle components.
 Even without artificial intelligence, industrial robots already provide great added value, because they work reliably, quickly and precisely, day and night.
 Artificial intelligence as a further cross-sectional technology besides mechatronics, sensors, etc. raises the capabilities of robots to a new level.
 Because it gives robots a “brain” that allows them to perceive their environment and adjust their behavior.
 They learn and make decisions independently.
 This is not only helpful in exploring the universe, where robots like from DFKI Robotics Innovation Center become independent actors to build base camps on alien planets, for example.